VirenDalal/scraper/README.md

 Overview
 This scraper is designed to extract product details (name, price, and image URL) from https://dentalstall.com.
 It supports optional filters like price range and sorting.
+Ypu can scrap using the category , exact product name, or a string.
 The scraper uses FastAPI for serving an API endpoint to trigger the scraping process.